Top 10 Learning Games for Kids

-The makers of SimCity have come out with educational version (Sim City EDU) to fulfill classroom STEM (Science, Technology, Engineering and Mathematics) requirements.
-Kids are asked to build virtual cities as they learn about socio-economic development, urban planning and environmental management.
+The makers of SimCity have come out with an educational version (Sim City EDU) to fulfill classroom STEM (Science, Technology, Engineering, and Mathematics) requirements.
+Kids are asked to build virtual cities as they learn about socioeconomic development, urban planning, and environmental management.

 I wasn’t a big fan of this game when I was younger (it’s because I messed up the water piping and sewage system in my city the first time playing and gave up), but one of my best friends who loved this game ended up being an Architect – graduating from Architecture Association, one of the top architectural universities in the world.